ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 # Deliverable 1 — Drop in a feature

-**Due Friday 25 September, 18:00 · individual · submit on PrairieLearn**
+**Due Friday 25 September, 18:00 · individual · submit on GitHub and PrairieLearn**

 You've inherited a working system.
 Somebody else built it, it passes its tests, and it satisfies the spec.
 Now you have to change it.